 According to Gnostic teaching, Eve was not deceived because she was the illuminator and all-wise mother goddess and was created before man.
 She was superior to him and his teacher.

 Timothy corrects this false teaching by saying that only One is all-wise, and that is God Himself.
 So what Timothy was saying is this .

 “I am not allowing (present tense for that situation) a woman to teach or to proclaim herself the originator of man (authenteo).
 Adam was formed first, then Eve.”

-This mother-goddess heresy and emerging Gnosticism in First and Second Timothy and Titus, makes it clear that Paul was bringing correction in 1 Timothy 2:11-15.
+This mother-goddess heresy and emerging gnosticism in First and Second Timothy and Titus, makes it clear that Paul was bringing correction in 1 Timothy 2:11-15 to this heresy.

 If this scripture was meant universally rather than to a specific situation it would have been stated more in the rest of scriptures, (1 Corinthians 2:13) and it was not.
 In actuality women did teach men and held significant places as leaders in the church (Acts 18:26;21:9; Rom.
 16:1,3,7).

 In the Old Testament, we find women teaching men.
 (2 kings 22:14; Proverbs 1:8;31:26; and Micah 6:4.)